Astera-Finance/astera/scripts/README.md

   - Example:
     ```json
     {
+        "poolAddressesProviderConfig": {
+            "marketId": "UV TestNet Market", // Not used in this script
+            "poolId": 0, // id of the miniPool
+            "poolOwner": "0xf298Db641560E5B733C43181937207482Ff79bc9" // mini pool owner address (Not used in this script)
+        },
         // List of volatile interest strategies and their configurations for main lending pool
         "volatileStrategies": [
             {